grntco/100daysofcode/README.md

 Day 61: Coded through the JS Algorithms and Data Structures course from freeCodeCamp.
 Finished section on functional programming and started the next on intermediate algorithm scripting.

 Day 62: Coded through the JS Algorithms and Data Structures course from freeCodeCamp.
 Continued section on intermediate algorithm scripting.

+Day 63: Coded through the JS Algorithms and Data Structures course from freeCodeCamp.
+Continued section on intermediate algorithm scripting.